-5 Ways to Ensure Your Analytics Provide the Best Results
+5 Ways to Ensure Your Marketing Analytics Provide the Best Results

 Are your analytics providing you with valuable insights?
 (Hint: they should be!)

 The role of an executive is to guide an organization by making decisions, but how do they know whether these decisions are based on facts?
 How do they know which lever to pull to alter key metrics?

 The purpose of analytics is to provide insights, and good decisions are based on good insights.
 Yet all too often, insights are being used incorrectly or not often enough.

 Information Week (August, 2005) reported that most retail managers who are responsible for price setting prefer using their intuition to make decisions, rather than analytics.

 In fact, only 5% reported using a decision support system; Rich, MaCarthy and Harris (Accenture Report, 2009) found that around 40% of major decisions are not based on facts or insights, but on the manager's intuition.

 Similarly, Boston Consulting Group (M.K.Egan 2009) found that less than 25% of executives managing at least a $1.58B company thought their analytic functions provided a competitive advantage or positive ROI.

 Here are some quotes from senior executives about their insights:

 "What they give me is not even relevant to my business" - CEO, $4B retailer